microsoft/qsharp/katas/content/multi_qubit_gates/index.md

     </tr>
 </table>

-> The $CNOT$ gate is en example of a controlled gate, which is why it is also known as the controlled $NOT$ or controlled $X$ gate.
+> The $CNOT$ gate is en example of a controlled gate, which is why it's also known as the controlled $NOT$ or controlled $X$ gate.

 The concept of controlled gates can be generalized beyond controlling single-qubit gates.
 For any multi-qubit gate, its controlled version will have an identity matrix in the top left quadrant, the gate itself in the bottom right, and $0$ everywhere else.